pyrologic/pyrologjs/README.md

     l2.debug("This text should not be logged!");
 }
 ```
-You can change the logger configuraton at any time.
+You can change the logger configuration at any time.
 And you can set a new appender or just remove the current appender as needed.

 ### TypeScript Example